PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 production calls, complete recovery coverage, core, pass efficiency, architecture, and TensorFlow import blocking sequentially.
 Commit and push only; do not create or update a pull request.

+## Second terminal affine mutation evidence implementation checkpoint

+The terminal affine orchestration runner and lowerer's delegate now return the ordered eleven-result tuple.
+The pure `summarize_terminal_affine_concat_split_mutations()` helper validates the exact length, extracts only the twelve declared mutation keys, and appends clamped net `pruned_unused_tensors` evidence.

+The first production recovery remains an expression.
+The second records `terminal_affine_tensor_count`, captures `terminal_affine_results`, and derives `_terminal_affine_stats` in three adjacent assignments.
+A forward-string return annotation keeps the straight-line delegate's runtime loaded-data contract limited to its shared context.
+The first slice/pad/concat and staged second slice/pad/concat boundaries are unchanged, and no reconciliation consumes the summary yet.

+Focused recovery, second slice/pad/concat, and architecture coverage is `101 passed in 0.87s`.
+The sequential bridge-owner, terminal-affine, complete SPP, concat-unary-conv, late-SPP, shape-extract, QKV, split/conv bridge, Hardswish-SE, late hard-activation, SINet terminal, Expand/Squeeze, late-layout, constant-fold/cast, shared-context, core, pass-efficiency, architecture, and TensorFlow-import-blocked gate is `696 passed in 28.11s`.
+Ruff, Python bytecode compilation, and whitespace validation pass.

+At resume, move backward to the first strided-slice/pad/concat call immediately before this cluster.
+Its positive-only prune contract permits direct result capture, but keep the earlier terminal affine recovery unchanged.
+Commit and push only; do not create or update a pull request.